We're offering 100 full scholarships for students from Turkey and Syria.

 You can only sit for the exam again in the following examination date (June/November).

-Do I need to provide a proof of English skills for the High School Diploma Study Pathway?
+Do I need to provide a proof of English skills for A-Levels?

 We highly recommend taking the free of charge IU English course exam, but there is no need to provide proof for admissions.